winnieKM/alx-airbnb-database/alx-airbnb-database/database-adv-script/README.md

 - **Users with more than 2 bookings** (non-correlated).
 - **Properties with average rating above 4.5** (correlated).
 - **Latest review per property** (correlated).

+---

+# Task 2: Aggregations and Window Functions

+This task focuses on using SQL aggregation and window functions to analyze user and property activity.

+## Queries Included:

+- Booking count per user.
+- Total earnings per property.
+- Ranking properties by average rating.
+- Row numbers of bookings per user based on start date.